 Evening Fellowship

-The LORD hath given me a great privilege to exhort the brethren in a short message exalting the simplicity of Christ's person, being invited 31 kilometers one way to an informal gathering at dear brother Warren's blessed home along with his beloved wife Angel and a few of the close friends of Puritan Project Philippines.
-I was honored to have met these souls tonight.
+The LORD hath graciously extended unto me a great and undeserved privilege this very evening: to exhort the assembled brethren in a short message, the burden of which was the exaltation of the blessed simplicity of Christ’s divine person!
+I was invited to journey thirty-one long kilometres—one way—to an informal yet sweet gathering at the home of dear brother Warren, a place blessed by the presence of his beloved wife Angel and a few close friends of the Puritan Project Philippines.
+My spirit was deeply honored to have met and shared communion with these precious souls tonight.
+In the simplicity of Christ and the sweetness of fellowship, one finds the true reward of labor!

-At a time when God seems to withdraw His presence, I look only to His faithfulness, not to my limited understanding.
-My mind unmoved upon Christ's redemptive work despite man's censorious idiocy.
-God was mindful to send me the comfort I much needed in fellowship with fellow-lovers of the LORD void of obligations, united only by Christ's truth and burden, and not by rules.
-I am beginning to see a much clearer picture of what "Christianity professed" today: humanism hiding behind a facade of piety.
-What used to be the shining gems and jewels of Christ's regenerative work now deliberately overshadowed by intellectualism, deceiving the complacent, if it were possible, the very elect.
-But God has reserved for Him souls who have not bowed the knee to the Baal of religion now masquerading vicariously as theology.
+In this season when the Almighty doth seem, for a time, to withdraw the sweet comfort of His manifest presence, I am constrained to look only to His immutable faithfulness, and never to the shifting sands of my own limited understanding.
+My soul stands unmoved upon Christ’s finished redemptive work, regardless of the world’s censorious idiocy and contradiction.
+God was profoundly mindful to send the comfort I so desperately needed in the pure, sweet fellowship of fellow-lovers of the LORD—a union void of burdensome obligations, but united solely by Christ’s eternal truth and a shared burden for souls, and not by the dead letter of man's rules.
+I now begin to perceive a much clearer and more painful picture of what is professed as "Christianity" in this present age: a mere humanism hiding behind a brittle faƧade of piety!
+What ought to be the shining gems and jewels of Christ’s regenerative work is now deliberately overshadowed by a cold, dry intellectualism, deceiving the complacent, and seeking, if it were possible, to confuse the very elect.
+But let us be assured!
+God hath reserved unto Himself a faithful remnant—souls who have not bowed the knee to the Baal of empty religion, now masquerading vicariously as sound theology.

 "I desire theology and sacrifice."